tahaarshad/CCNA-Prep/Network-Automation.md

+# 6.0 Automation and Programmability
+***6.1 Explain how automation impacts network management 6.2 Compare traditional networks with controller-based networking 6.3 Describe controller-based, software defined architecture (overlay, underlay, and fabric) 6.3.a Separation of control plane and data plane
+6.3.b Northbound and Southbound APIs
+6.4 Compare traditional campus device management with Cisco DNA Center enabled device management
+6.5 Describe characteristics of REST-based APIs (CRUD, HTTP verbs, and data encoding) 6.6 Recognize the capabilities of configuration management mechanisms Puppet, Chef, and Ansible
+6.7 Recognize components of JSON-encoded data***

 # Network Automation
 any process that is self-driven, that reduces and potentially eliminates, the need for human intervention.

+- Traditional Network Management
+  - configured one-by-one, configured via console before deployed, distributed, manual labor, increased errors and failures
+- DNA Center based networking
+  - centrally managed and monitored using GUI and REST API, communicate intended network behvior to the DNA,  quicker deployments and receive configs without manual configuration.

+Networking tasks can be automated in traditional networks:
+→Scripts can be written (ie. using Python) to push commands to many devices at once.
+→Python with good use of Regular Expressions can parse through show commands to gather information about the network devices.

 ## Data Formats
+**Data serialization** is the process of converting data into a standardized format/structure that can be stored (in a file) or transmitted (over a network) and reconstructed later (ie. by a different application)

 Hypertext Markup Language (HTML)
 JavaScript Object Notation (JSON) eXtensible Markup Language (XML)